SuSonicTH/zli/README.md

 I'm currently using zig version 0.11.0.
 As zig is under heavy development and breaking changes are happening often it might not compile with the newest zig (master) version.

-To compile execute `zig build` (or `./zig/zig build` if you are using the local zig installation) The executable will be in ./zig-out/bin/. or use the `./build.sh` tool to compile release versions or fopr other platforms.
+To compile execute `zig build` (or `./zig/zig build` if you are using the local zig installation) The executable will be in ./zig-out/bin/ Or use the `./build.sh` tool to compile release versions or for other platforms.
 The `./build.sh` also uses a trick to reduce the binary size by compressing it with upx.
 To do the compression call `upx --ultra-brute --lzma ./zig-out/bin/zig*' (upx is automatically downloaded by the script)